Tropical Fuck Storm: 2018–2019: Braindrops

 Treble magazine, in a review published on 12 August 2019, named Braindrops their "Album of the Week" praising the track "Paradise" as "a sickly mirage of an oasis—you can practically see the disspiating heat haze over Liddiard's trickling guitar riffs.
 It slowly escalates its way toward a furious climax, turning into one of the most explosive break-up songs in recent memory".
 The review concludes: "Tropical Fuck Storm invite the chaos, orchestrating it, manipulating it, delivering a piece of mangled and bruised art that sounds magnificent at its most frayed and fragmented.
 It's a weirdness that feels strangely assuring, even necessary."
 NARC Magazine gave the album a perfect score, writing that it "pretty much cements the Australians as one of the most vital acts on the planet right now."
 Exclaim! called it "a psychedelic rock opera occasionally dipping its toes in the stream of electro-punk.
 The result is equal parts harrowing and electrifying, surreal and far too familiar."
 According to Paste, "[l]istening to Braindrops feels like watching a sped-up timeline of rising sea levels and melting glaciers set to long-lost field recordings of maximalist noise-rock from the Outback.
 You're listening to a world falling apart."
 Braindrops, writes The Line of Best Fit, "is as cerebral and gut-level as its name implies, high-minded and high volume, a grand mess that isn't really a mess at all."

-Despite their tepid review of the LP as a whole, which objects at length to the consistency of Liddiard's lyrical style and of the singer's conviction about psychic and cultural issues relating to the epistemological mass-extinction event of Fake News characteristic of media in the (at the time, still current) Trump regime, Pitchfork praises the outro track: "Maria 63"...tells a fabricated story of Maria Orsic, a mysterious and, in Liddiard's estimation, entirely fake Nazi witch exalted by online conspiracists.
+Despite their tepid review of the LP as a whole, which objects at length to the consistency of Liddiard's lyrical style and of the singer's conviction about psychic and cultural issues relating to the epistemological mass-extinction event of Fake News characteristic of media in the (at the time, still current) Trump administration, Pitchfork praises the outro track: "Maria 63"...tells a fabricated story of Maria Orsic, a mysterious and, in Liddiard's estimation, entirely fake Nazi witch exalted by online conspiracists.
 In Tropical Fuck Storm's telling, Orsic is a trickster capable of duping even a keen-eyed Mossad agent...it's an engrossing, haunted fable, a way to link society's obsession with conspiracy to our basic needs for security and comfort."In an interview with Konbini, Iggy Pop praised the title track of the album, simply calling it "a good fuck".
 Both Michael Feuerstack and Conan Neutron called it one of their favourite albums of the year, with the latter calling it "an utterly befuddling and "wrong" sounding record that is oh so "right".
 There isn't a clear monster single like “tyres” on this one, but the whole thing has a snakey, baked in the sun vibe that works its way into your subconscious."